 You can similarly set concentrations in species equivalents, in terms of protonated or deprotonated forms of the species in the spreadsheet, such as bicarbonate as mg/kg of carbon dioxide, or ammonium as mg/kg of ammonia.
 To specify such a unit, choose the “HCO3−” analyte, for example, right-click the units column, and select As → “CO2(aq)”.

-To plot a Piper diagram of the analyses in your datasheet, go to Graphs → Piper Diagram.
+To plot a Piper diagram of the analyses in your datasheet, go to Plot → Piper Diagram...

 The Piper diagram is useful for portraying the major ion composition of a suite of samples.
 How does the Mississippi River sample differ from the others?

-Double-click on the plot to open the Parameters for Piper Diagram dialog.
+Move to the Parameters for Piper Diagram dialog that opened with your plot, or, if it's closed, double-click on the plot to open it.
 You control important aspects of the plot from the Plot pane, including representing the TDS content of your samples as circles of varying radii.
-Other plots, like Ternary, Schoeller, and Stiff diagrams, allow for more customization of the plot details.
+Other plots, like Ternary, Schoeller, and Stiff diagrams, allow for more customization of the plot details

 GSS works with program SpecE8 to compute secondary values, such as mineral saturation and gas fugacity, from the chemical analyses in a datasheet.
 The secondary values, known as “calculated analytes”, are added to your datasheet.

-To add a calculated analyte, click on → Calculate..., and on the dialog that appears, choose, for the various variable types listed, one or more analytes to add.
+To add a calculated analyte, click on → Calculate with SpecE8…, and on the dialog that appears, choose, for the various variable types listed, one or more analytes to add.

 To see how this works, launch the dialog and select “Chemical parameters” under “Variable type”.
-You should see a list of possible analytes under this rubric, including “Dissolved solids” (i.e., the TDS), “Density”, “Ionic strength”, “Electrical conductivity”, “Charge imbalance error”, and “Water type”.
+You should see a list of possible analytes under this rubric, including “Dissolved solids” (i.e., the TDS), “Ionic strength”, “Electrical conductivity”, “Charge imbalance error”, and “Water type”

 Choose a variable and click Apply.

 Let's calculate the fugacity of CO2(g) in our samples, as well as the saturation state of Calcite.
-Launch the dialog, and for “Variable type” choose “Fugacities”.
-Then pick “CO2(g)” from the list.
+Launch the dialog, and for “Variable type” choose “Gas fugacity”.
+Then pick “CO2(g)” from the list